Cornell University

 We welcome applications from prospective students and postdocs.
 The Musharoff Lab strives to support diverse perspectives, backgrounds, and experiences.
 Applications from underrepresented groups in science are especially encouraged.
 We believe science is best advanced when all voices contribute!

 We are excited that you're considering joining our lab!
 Based at Cornell University’s main campus in Ithaca, New York, the Musharoff Lab is committed to fostering a collaborative, inclusive, and intellectually stimulating environment where scientists at all levels can thrive.
 Our goal is to equip lab members with the skills, knowledge, and confidence to embark on successful careers, whether in academia, industry, or beyond.
-Our lab is currently located in the 102 suite of Weill Hall, but we will be moving to Atkinson Hall, upon its completion in January 2025.
+Our lab is currently located in the beautiful new Atkinson Hall building, overlooking the Cornell aboretum.

 Postdoctoral Researchers